The Digital Agent versus Human Agency

 story © Michael Betancourt, February 20, 2019 all rights reserved.

-Punctum books will be publishing my new book, The Digital Agent versus Human Agency this summer!
+Punctum books will be publishing my new book, The Digital Agent versus Human Agency!

 Anything that can be automated, will be.